CBD’s takeover and introduction into the mainstream has been unprecedented, making many well-known business eager to get involved.

-CBD has been called the “next gold rush” so many times, it’s starting to lose it’s impact.
+CBD has been called the “next gold rush” so many times that the phrase is starting to lose its impact.
 Still, the numbers don’t lie, and everything suggests that CBD wellness products are here to stay.

-Although reading about CBD is awesome, all of this progress won’t truly hit you until you stumble upon a cannabis-laced product while conducting your regular shopping.
-And the more cannabis is embraced across America, the more this is likely to happen to people with all sorts of backgrounds.
-To prove it, here are 6 commercial and well respected businesses that are making their moves on the CBD industry (you know CBD is mainstream when Walmart is considering carrying it).
+Although reading about CBD’s success is awesome, all of this progress won’t truly hit you until you stumble upon a cannabis-laced product while conducting your regular shopping.
+And the more cannabis is embraced across America, the more likely this is to happen to people with all sorts of backgrounds.
+To prove how our times are changing, here are 10 commercial and well respected businesses that are making their moves on the CBD industry:

 View this post on Instagram

-Simon Malls, the biggest mall owners in America, are planning on opening over 100 CBD stores starting this year.
-They recently announced their partnership with Green Growth Brands, an Ohio-based cannabis company.
+Simon Malls, the biggest mall owners in America, are opening over 100 CBD stores across the U.S..
+In early 2019, they announced their partnership with Green Growth Brands, an Ohio-based cannabis company.

 “We are committed to adding new and dynamic retailers and uses to our shopping destinations, and the GGB shopping experience is exactly the type of innovation our customers want and expect from us,” said John Rulli, president of Simon Malls, via press release.
-The first store is planned to open in March in Castleton Square Mall, Indianapolis.
-Rulli continued to express his support for CBD, explaining that the stores weren’t pop ups or temporary.
+Rulli continued to express his support for CBD, explaining that the stores weren’t pop-ups or temporary.
 “It’s a category that we are embracing and getting behind.”

 Whole Foods founder Steve Mackey recently said that once cannabis is legalized in Texas, grocery stores would probably get involved within the business.
 “You just never know what happens over time with markets.
 They change and evolve,” he said.
 Although selling marijuana in the aisles of Whole Foods sounds like a distant truth, the licensing of CBD and hemp products could occur much sooner, especially considering how other companies and competitors are approaching the matter.

-Walmart, or the store where you can buy anything and everything, showed some interest last year on getting involved with the CBD business.
-On October 2018, Walmart’s Canada division was conducting research on adding CBD products to their stores, causing a brief but considerable 2.5 bump on their share price.
-We’re waiting for you, Walmart.
+Walmart, or the store where you can buy anything and everything, showed some interest last year in CBD.
+In October 2018, Walmart’s Canada division was conducting research in order to add CBD products to their stores, causing a brief but considerable 2.5% bump on their share price.
+Currently, you can purchase some of their products online, but we’re still awaiting news to confirm their full investment in the cannabinoid.